ssardina-research/cfond-asp/README.md

 ## Install

-The planner is distributed as a package and can then be installed via pip directly.

-One can also install it from the repo itself:
+The planner is distributed as a package and can then be installed via pip from the repo as follows:

 ```shell
 $ pip install git+https://github.com/ssardina-research/cfond-asp